113,149 Shares in Sohu.com Limited (NASDAQ:SOHU) Purchased by GABELLI & Co INVESTMENT ADVISERS INC.

-GABELLI & Co INVESTMENT ADVISERS INC. purchased a new position in Sohu.com Limited (NASDAQ:SOHU) in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm purchased 113,149 shares of the information services provider’s stock, valued at approximately $1,804,000.
-GABELLI & Co INVESTMENT ADVISERS INC. owned approximately 0.29% of Sohu.com at the end of the most recent quarter.
+GABELLI & Co INVESTMENT ADVISERS INC. acquired a new position in Sohu.com Limited (NASDAQ:SOHU) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm acquired 113,149 shares of the information services provider’s stock, valued at approximately $1,804,000.
+GABELLI & Co INVESTMENT ADVISERS INC. owned about 0.29% of Sohu.com at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in SOHU.
-Banque Cantonale Vaudoise purchased a new position in Sohu.com in the third quarter worth about $30,000.
-Altshuler Shaham Ltd purchased a new position in Sohu.com in the third quarter worth about $33,000.
-Aperio Group LLC bought a new stake in Sohu.com in the third quarter worth about $247,000.
-Pillar Pacific Capital Management LLC bought a new stake in Sohu.com in the third quarter worth about $253,000.
-Finally, BNP Paribas Arbitrage SA lifted its stake in Sohu.com by 853.6% in the third quarter.
-BNP Paribas Arbitrage SA now owns 22,094 shares of the information services provider’s stock worth $439,000 after purchasing an additional 19,777 shares during the last quarter.
-Institutional investors own 39.41% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently made changes to their positions in the business.
+State Street Corp lifted its stake in Sohu.com by 58.5% in the third quarter.
+State Street Corp now owns 1,180,014 shares of the information services provider’s stock worth $23,435,000 after purchasing an additional 435,599 shares during the last quarter.
+BlackRock Inc. lifted its stake in Sohu.com by 21.3% in the fourth quarter.
+BlackRock Inc. now owns 955,316 shares of the information services provider’s stock worth $15,228,000 after purchasing an additional 167,536 shares during the last quarter.
+Point72 Asset Management L.P. bought a new stake in Sohu.com in the third quarter worth about $4,243,000.
+Jupiter Asset Management Ltd. bought a new stake in Sohu.com in the third quarter worth about $3,506,000.
+Finally, TIG Advisors LLC bought a new stake in Sohu.com in the third quarter worth about $2,222,000.
+39.41% of the stock is owned by institutional investors and hedge funds.

 SOHU has been the subject of several analyst reports.
-Smith Barney Citigroup decreased their price objective on shares of Sohu.com from $32.00 to $24.00 in a research note on Friday, December 18th.
 Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell decreased their price objective on shares of Sohu.com from $32.00 to $24.00 in a research note on Friday, December 18th.
+Smith Barney Citigroup decreased their price target on shares of Sohu.com from $32.00 to $24.00 in a research note on Friday, December 18th.

+Sohu.com (NASDAQ:SOHU) last issued its quarterly earnings data on Thursday, February 4th.
+The information services provider reported $1.27 EPS for the quarter, topping analysts’ consensus estimates of $0.35 by $0.92.
+Sohu.com had a negative net margin of 9.75% and a negative return on equity of 3.93%.
+On average, analysts forecast that Sohu.com Limited will post -2.94 earnings per share for the current year.

 Sohu.com Company Profile